OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-mvc-node.md

 # openvidu-mvc-node
 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-mvc-node" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

 A secure OpenVidu sample app with a Node backend and a traditional MVC frontend.
-With regard to the use of OpenVidu, it is identical to _openvidu-js-node_.
+It makes use of _openvidu-node-client_ to connect to OpenVidu Server.
+With regard to the use of OpenVidu, it is identical to [openvidu-js-node](/tutorials/openvidu-js-node).
 This tutorial is intended for developers who feel more comfortable with MVC web architectures for their frontends.
 [Embedded JavaScript](http://www.embeddedjs.com/) is the template engine of choice for this tutorial.

 ## Understanding this tutorial

 <p align="center">
   <img class="img-responsive" src="https://docs.google.com/uc?id=0B61cQ4sbhmWSSGxqS2hYOVQzLW8">
 </p>

 OpenVidu is composed by the modules displayed on the image above.